 The Top 5 Strategies to Use Before December 31, 2026

-The following strategies allow you to use the current higher exemption before it expires.
+The following strategies remain valuable for high-net-worth families even with the $15M permanent exemption — the December 31, 2026 deadline urgency no longer applies, but these tools reduce estate size and minimize state estate tax exposure.
 All should be implemented with an estate planning attorney — these are not DIY projects.

 1. Spousal Lifetime Access Trust (SLAT)